parallelvirtualcluster/pvc/docs/manuals/api.md

 Return a JSON document containing information about all Ceph OSDs in the storage cluster.

-If `limit` is specified, return a JSON document listing all Ceph OSDs with names matching `limit` as fuzzy regex.
+If `limit` is specified, return a JSON document containing information about all Ceph OSDs with names matching `limit` as fuzzy regex.

 #### `/api/v1/ceph/osd/<osd>`
  * Methods: `GET`